-As the same Gallup poll elaborates, the level of engagement of a facility's existing nursing staff should be the first priority, not bringing in a constant churn of new ones.
+If that’s the case, why not just hire more nurses?
+More nurses mean fewer errors, right?
+Not exactly.
+As the same Gallup study elaborates, the engagement level of existing nursing staff should be prioritized, not the constant introduction of new ones.

 “Are your nurses loyal and psychologically committed to the organization and their jobs?
 Are nursing managers selected for their management talent rather than just patient care skills?
 Do nursing staff members have all their performance-related workplace needs met?
-If hospital administrators can't answer 'yes' with conviction to all of these questions, their patient care quality is at risk.”
+If hospital administrators can't answer 'yes' with conviction to all these questions, their patient care quality is at risk.”

 Physicians Need a Strong Organizational Culture

-And that stress is as poisonous for physicians as it is for nurses—resulting in poorer quality care and adverse effects on the personal lives of physicians, according to one New England Journal of Medicine article.
+That stress is as poisonous for physicians as it is for nurses—resulting in poorer quality care and adverse effects on the personal lives of physicians, according to one New England Journal of Medicine article.

 Why Organizational Culture Matters in Healthcare Today